I Met Loh Kiwan

 - About the Book

-This captivating short novel follows the journey of North Korean refugee Loh Kiwan to a place where he doesn’t speak the language or understand the customs.
-Loh’s story of hardship and determination is gradually revealed in flashbacks by the narrator, Kim, a writer for a South Korean TV show, who learned about Loh from a news report.
+This poignant short novel follows North Korean refugee Loh Kiwan to a place where he doesn’t speak the language or understand the customs.
+His story of hardship and determination is gradually revealed in flashbacks by the narrator, Kim, a writer for a South Korean TV show, who learned about Loh from a news report.
 She traces his progress from North Korea to Brussels to London as he struggles to make his way and find a home in an unfamiliar world.

-First published in 2011 in South Korea, this timely and moving story won the 2013 Shin Dong-yup Prize for Literature.
+First published in 2011 in South Korea, this timely book won the 2013 Shin Dong-yup Prize for Literature.